-This book is forthcoming with Cambridge University Press.
-It will appear in their series Cambridge Elements in Decision Theory and Philosophy, which is edited by Martin Peterson.
-It should appear in May 2020.
+This book is now out with Cambridge University Press.
+It appears in their series Cambridge Elements in Decision Theory and Philosophy, which is edited by Martin Peterson.
+It was published in July 2020.
 Here is the CUP webpage for the book.

 Draft of the book

 Here is the current draft of the book PDF.

 Here’s the current overview: